 The Service Diagnostics tests must be run in the sequence indicated.
-Not following the tests in the order shown may result in the test failing.
 The numbers and letters in parentheses after the title of each test, represent the room number and bed letter used to access the test.

 5.5.1 Introduction (Hidden Key)